 - a. monitors and responds to national and institutional research training performance developments, fostering a culture of sustained performance improvement and responsiveness to change.

-- b. supports the Vice-Provost (Faculty and Graduate Affairs) in establishing research training quality metrics, reporting regularly to the Dean and Vice-Provost (Faculty and Graduate Affairs) on research training performance and progress against agreed plans and strategies as required.
+- b. supports the Pro Vice-Chancellor (Research Training) in establishing research training quality metrics, reporting regularly to the Dean and Pro Vice-Chancellor (Research Training) on research training performance and progress against agreed plans and strategies as required.

 - c. develops risk management strategies in relation to research training, including compliance with OH&S, sanction laws and other external requirements.